-Smell is crucial to the way we experience the world, whether it’s the garlic in that sauce simmering on the stove, a fully bloomed rose, fresh cut grass, or the familiar scent of your first love’s perfume.
-(Love the smell of old books?
-Find out why.)
+Smell is crucial to the way we experience the world, whether it’s the garlic in that sauce simmering on the stove, fresh cut grass, or the familiar scent of your first love’s perfume.
 That’s why anosmia, the loss of your sense of smell, can be such a blow.
-This condition sneaks up on people more slowly than hearing or vision loss.
-Because sense of smell is controlled by sensors in the nose that connect to your brain, there are a variety of conditions that could be triggering the loss of this sense—with some temporary and others permanent.
+The condition can sneak up on you more gradually than hearing or vision loss.
+Because sense of smell is controlled by sensors in the nose that connect to your brain, there are a variety of conditions that could be triggering a reduced sense of smell—some temporary, others permanent.

-If you suffer from chronic nasal congestion, you should rule out these potential causes.
-“The most common cause is sinus blockage and congestion due to the accumulation of inflammation and toxins in the sinuses,” says integrative neurologist Kulreet Chaudhary, MD.
-“Causes of poor digestion are multi-fold and involve excess stress, over-working, poor eating habits, imbalanced microbiome (gut flora), and over consumption of processed foods.”
+“The most common cause is sinus blockage and congestion due to the accumulation of inflammation and toxins in the sinuses,” says Kulreet Chaudhary, MD, an integrative neurologist and author of Sound Medicine: How to Use the Ancient Science of Sound to Heal the Body and Mind.
+“Causes of poor digestion are multifold and involve excess stress, overworking, poor eating habits, imbalanced microbiome, and overconsumption of processed foods.”

-Pollution in general is an anosmia culprit, and, according to the American Academy of Otolaryngology–Head and Neck Surgery (AAO-HNS), tobacco smoking is the most concentrated form of pollution that most people are exposed to.
+Pollution in general is an anosmia culprit, and tobacco smoke is the most concentrated form of pollution most people are exposed to.
 It impairs the ability to identify odors and lessens your sense of taste.

 Like Alzheimer’s, Parkinson’s disease is a degenerative brain disorder.
 And like Alzheimer’s, there are early signs of Parkinson’s that are easy to miss.
-An impaired sense of smell is one: While most people with ansomia won’t develop one of these diseases, the majority of patients with Parkinson’s do experience ansomia, and it’s often overlooked by diagnosing physicians, according to the Michael J. Fox Foundation.
-Watch out for these other easy-to-miss Parkinson’s disease symptoms.
+An impaired sense of smell is one, says Dr. Teitelbaum.
+While most people with anosmia won’t develop these diseases, the majority of patients with Parkinson’s do experience anosmia.